anoopt/siuuu/README.md

 ### Method 1: Click the Icon
 - Look for the Ronaldo extension icon in your Chrome toolbar
+- Click it to see an animated popup with Ronaldo's shaking icon
-- Click it to play the "Siuuu!" sound instantly
+- Hear the "Siuuu!" sound play while the icon shakes
-- On restricted pages (like Chrome settings), a helpful popup will explain why the sound can't play
+- Popup automatically closes when the sound finishes

 ### Method 2: Keyboard Shortcut
 - Press `Ctrl+Shift+S` (Windows/Linux) or `Cmd+Shift+S` (Mac)
+- Same animated popup experience as clicking the icon
-- Works on any regular webpage
+- Works on any webpage, including Chrome internal pages
-- On restricted pages, shows a popup with helpful information

 ## 📁 Project Structure

 ```
 Ronaldo Siu Extension/
 ├── manifest.json       # Extension configuration
-├── background.js       # Main extension logic
+├── background.js       # Icon click and keyboard shortcut handlers
-├── popup.html         # Error popup interface
+├── popup.html         # Animated popup interface with celebration theme
-├── popup.js           # Popup logic and auto-close
+├── popup.js           # Popup logic, audio playback, and auto-close
-├── icon.png           # Default extension icon
+├── icon.png           # Extension icon (also used in popup animation)
 ├── siuuu.mp3         # Ronaldo's "Siuuu!" sound file
 └── README.md         # This file
 ```